 Searcher Intent Becomes a Priority

-One of the best approached to keyword targeting isn’t actually keyword targeting so much as it is intent-targeting.
+One of the best approaches to keyword targeting isn’t actually keyword targeting so much as it is intent targeting.

 By examining the queries that lead people to your website, you’ll be able to come up with a group of topics ideal for building content around.

 Make a list of keywords and separate them by user intent.

 For example, the queries [iPhones vs. Android battery life] or [compare Apple and Samsung phones] both clearly fall under the umbrella intent of [compare smartphones].

 In contrast, [where to buy iPhone 12] and [best deals for Samsung Galaxy] both communicate an intent to purchase.

 Once you understand searcher intent, start creating content that directly addresses their intent instead of creating content around individual keywords or broad topics.